YomnaElmousalami/Daily-Mood-Tracker/README.md

 **How to use the App:**

+1) cd into Daily-Mood-Tracker
-1) git clone
+2) git clone
-2) To compile the build, type "gradlew build"
+3) To compile the build, type "gradlew build"
-3) to run the app, type "gradlew run"
+4) to run the app, type "gradlew run"
-4) once finished running the app, type "gradlew clean"
+5) once finished running the app, type "gradlew clean"
-5) to run tests, run "gradlew test"
+6) to run tests, run "gradlew test"